How to Care for Your Dog with Spina Bifida

 Spina Bifida is a spinal illness in dogs.
 According to the exerts at UC Davis Veterinary Medicine, Spina bifida arises due to the deformity of the spinal cord and/or vertebrae during a mother dog’s pregnancy.
 The spinal cord is protected and surrounded by the vertebrae of the spinal column.
 If during the fetal development the vertebrae doesn't completely grow around the spinal cord, a part of the spinal cord is exposed.
 It strikingly creates impact on the quality of a dog’s life.
 They have difficulties walking, or cannot walk at all, and are incontinent, making them susceptible to endless cycles of skin and urinary tract infections.

 Spina Bifida is a congenital abnormality.
-After pups are born, you should be constantly checking for any abnormalities as they grow up.
-Usually when the pup has Spina Bifida, they crawl or walk differently compared to their other littermates.
+After pups are born, breeders should be constantly checking for any abnormalities as they grow up.
+Usually when the puppy has Spina Bifida, they crawl or walk differently compared to their other littermates.

 The veterinarian will record the history of the puppy’s environment and their development.
 The pup will also undergo a series of examinations both neurological and physical.
 Typically, radiographs and myelography can help confirm the diagnosis of spina bifida in dogs.
 Your vet may also require a CT scan.

-Generally, there is no known treatment for Spina Bifida.
-Depending on the severeness of the dog's condition, some have a great deal of discomfort & pain and are usually euthanized early on.
-For some who don't have severe cases, you can do some things to improve your fur-baby's quality of life.
+Generally, there is no known treatment for dogs with Spina Bifida.
+Depending on the severity of the dog's condition, euthanasia may be recommended.
+Some puppies can experience a great deal of discomfort and pain that will severely impact their qaulity of life..
+For some who don't have severe cases, you can do some things to improve your furbaby's quality of life.

 Maintain good hygiene.
 Bathe your dog regularly and groom them to keep them happy despite their condition.
 Their skin is at high risk of chafing and becoming sore especially at the hips, elbows and ankles.
-Always check these areas.
+Always check these areas for dogs with Spina Bifida.

 There are also supplements available, like that of Pet Parents® Hip and Joint Supplements that help support better mobility, contribute to overall joint health, and assist with joint stress recovery.

 Dog diapers and Pawtect® Pads.
-Going back to what's stated above, to avoid your dog from bathing in their pee and poop, Pet Parents® dog diapers and Pet Parents® Pawtect® Washable Pads are such great help in keeping your dog comfortable and your home clean since dogs with Spina Bifida are known to also suffer from urinary and fecal incontinence.
+Going back to what's stated above, to avoid your dog from bathing in their pee and poop, Pet Parents® dog diapers and Pet Parents® Pawtect® Pads are such great help in keeping your dog comfortable and your home clean since dogs with Spina Bifida are known to also suffer from urinary and fecal incontinence.
+It is extremely important to change your dog's diapers regularly in order to avoid the development of sores.
+Many dogs with Spina Bifida may need bladder expressions if they experience urinary incontinence.
+So, be sure to talk to your vet if your dog is experiencing incontinence.

 Go out.
 Your dog's condition should never hinder the both of you to experience the world together.
 There are wheelchairs and carts that will help you and your paralyzed dog move around.